teambit/docs/docs/building-with-bit/compiling-components.md

 ## Running the compiler manually

-To manually run the compiler on a specific component use its [component ID](/building-with-bit/components):
+To manually run the compiler on a specific component use its component ID

 ```shell
 bit compile <component-id>